Betterez/btrz-auth-api-key/README.md

     app.use(auth.initialize());
     app.use(auth.authenticate());

+#### auth.initialize()

+This method is the same as calling `passport.initialize()` if you pass an `options` object it will be used internally when calling `passport.initialize()`.

+For example if you want to rename the user property of the request object (where passport will store the authenticated user), you would do this:

+    auth.initialize({userProperty: "principal"});

+After authentication you can just do:

+    var loggedUser = req.principal;

 #### Options object

-The options object should have the following structure.
+The options object for the Authenticator should have the following structure.

+_Notice that this is a different options object than the one passed to passport._

     testKey: "a-key-to-use-during-testing",
+    testUser: {_id: "fake-id"},
     ignoredRoutes: ["/api-docs"],
     collection: {
         name: "collection_name",